Kay-Zee/BE_music_Kan_Zhang/README.md

 #####`$ mocha script.js`

-Must be in the test folder to run this.
+Must have mocha installed globally to run this.

 #### NOTE